Clarkson College Data & Information Overview

 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of Clarkson College, see our tuition and fees and room and board pages.

 Student Loan Debt

-While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
+It's not uncommon for college students to take out loans to pay for school.
+In fact, almost 66% of students nationwide depend at least partially on loans.
 At Clarkson College, approximately 73% of students took out student loans averaging $12,946 a year.
 That adds up to $51,784 over four years for those students.

 The student loan default rate at Clarkson College is 2.0%.
 This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.

 How Much Money Do Clarkson College Graduates Make?students who graduate from Clarkson College with a bachelor's degree go on to jobs where they make an average salary of $49,300 in their early years.
 That's great news for Clarkson College students since it is 24% more than the average college graduate's salary of $39,802 per year.